Attentive Representation Learning with Adversarial Training for Short Text Clustering: Experiments

 \subsubsection{Baselines}

-We select some representative baselines for comprehensive comparison.
-They are categorized into state-of-the-art methods for short text clustering (Short), conventional text clustering methods (Conventional), and some advanced deep learning based general clustering models (General).
-Detailed configurations of the baselines are given below for clarity.
+The selected representative baselines are categorized into conventional text clustering methods (\romannumeral1), deep learning based general clustering models (\romannumeral2), and tailored methods for short text clustering (\romannumeral3).
+The details of the baselines are given below for clarity.